becheran/mlc/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE file](./LICENSE) for details.
+This project is licensed under the MIT License - see the [LICENSE file](https://gitlab.com/becheran/mlc/blob/master/LICENSE) for details.

+## Planned Features

+- Support markup reference links
+- Timeout for requests as cl argument
+- Check mail addresses
+- Improve speed
+- Add .ignore file support
+- Support other markup files such as tex or html
+- Add docker image with latest installed version for easy CI pipeline integration